-Prerequisites: Submission of an externship proposal 1 semester prior to enrollment.
+Prerequisites: Consent of instructor and submission of an externship proposal 1 semester prior to enrollment.
 This course should be taken prior to submission of dissertation proposal.
 The externship requires 180 hours of supervised activities outside of UNC to expand the learner's knowledge base in a setting related to services for students with exceptionalities.
 Repeatable under different subtitles.